kramzero21/FixeddirectPlexDownloader/README.md

-# FixeddirectPlexDownloader
-Fixed Version for NinthWalker Script

-#Updater: Kramzero
-#NOTE:  Script needs to run with the following Execution Policy:	Set-ExecutionPolicy -Scope Process -ExecutionPolicy Bypass
-#
-#Updated to display URL on screen and File Name.
-#Fixed Script to execute "Get-BitsTransfer | Complete-BitsTransfer" after download finished to complete the download and change
-#the tmp file to correct name!
-#

 Developers Note:
 This script/repo is no longer maintained.
 Please see the new and improved plex downloader app called Saverr.
 Thanks!